sentinel-hub/custom-scripts/landsat-8/land_surface_temperature_comparison/README.md

 How exactly LST is calculated is explained in the Land Surface Temperature Mapping Script [1], which is based on multiple scientific articles [2,3,4].
 Calculation is done on the basis of bands 4, 5 and 10.
 If the user chooses so, it can be also calculated on the basis of band 11 for Landsat 8 L1.
 Preselected coefficients and indices are used (surface roughness, NDVI, etc.).
 Nevertheless, user can adjust that according to the scene.

-In this script (maximum) LST is calculated for at least two instances of Landsat L8 data sources.
+In this script, maximum LST is calculated for at least two instances of Landsat L8 data sources.
 The color of the output tells us if (maximum) LST was higher in primary (red) or additional data source(s) (blue).
 For each color a gradient is used in order to have visible areas with higher and lower LST.

-### Applicabiltiy*
+### Applicabiltiy

 The script is globally applicable.
 As the analysis is multi-temporal, it should be somewhat resilient to clouds, when there is s significant number of images with no cloud coverage.